-- Our time study research indicates that employees spend 3.3 hours per week on miscellaneous emails that are not connected with any of their main projects.
+Our time study research indicates that employees spend 3.3 hours per week on miscellaneous email messages that are not connected with any of their main projects.
 That’s a massive amount of time that could easily be reduced.
-Here are some tips.
+Here are some tips for handling email better.

 - If you are concerned about the volume of email you receive, remember, it’s not them, it’s all of us who are guilty.
 If you send out 2 emails, and copy 20 people on each, you have contributed to the glut of email by sending out 40 emails yourself!